 Auditors.
 An Auditor is responsible for managing the audit capabilities of the TOE.
 An Auditor may also be an Administrator.
 It is not a threshold requirement that the TOE be capable of supporting an Auditor role that is separate from that of an Administrator.

 Privileged Users.
-Users who are also local admin on the client computer.
+Users who are also local administrator on the client computer or who are granted some administrator privilges on the local computer.

 Virtual Machine (VM).
 A Virtual Machine is a virtualized hardware environment in which an operating system may execute.